alanbidx9/alanbidx9/README.md

 - 🌱 I’m currently learning everything 😂

-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects.
+I would love to experience and gain more practical
 <!--
 ## Project for learning